 Corporate income tax and other taxes can generate necessary revenues and avoid passing the bill for funding today’s society to future generations.
 Excise tax can also ensure that societal costs are reflected in a product’s price, thereby encouraging consumers and producers of these products to shift to less harmful options.

 PMI is a good corporate citizen everywhere we operate.
 Paying taxes commensurate with our economic activities is not only our duty but the responsible thing to do and a key component of our social contract in every country in which we do business.

-In addition to the taxes reported by PMI legal entities, our importers or distributors in many countries are responsible for paying import duties and excise taxes on our products.
-Though such payments may not appear in PMI’s financial statements, they represent a portion of the product taxes paid by our consumers worldwide and so are also included in the table below.
+In addition to the taxes reported by PMI legal entities, our importers and distributors in many countries are responsible for paying import duties and excise taxes on our products.
+Though such payments may not appear in PMI’s financial statements, they represent a portion of the product taxes paid by our consumers worldwide and so are included in the table below.

-Our mandatory practices encompass:
+Our mandatory practices encompass the following:

 PMI conducts all intercompany transactions on an arm’s-length basis, in accordance with current OECD principles, and we support greater transparency between taxpayers and tax authorities.
-When it is relevant and feasible, we have upfront conversations with tax authorities in the countries where we operate.
+When relevant and feasible, we have upfront conversations with tax authorities in the countries where we operate.
 In certain instances, we obtain tax rulings to provide a higher level of certainty not just for PMI, but also for the tax authorities.